 If I had to choose, I’d say Sam’s personal favourite out of these 3 is the Hand Fidget.

 The pack contains 1 x blue open pencil topper, which can be pulled the full length of the pencil, and pulled up as it grows.
 It can also double up as a straw.
 You also get 1 x red pencil topper with one end closed.
 It is full pencil length, and has sensory nubs on the end.
 Both are lightweight, making them not too heavy on the pencil, and very tight fitting.
-It takes some effort to get them onto the pencil (which must be standard size) but once on there, they are great to chew on / mess with according to my friend’s son.
+It takes some effort to get them onto the pencil (which must be standard size).
+However, once on there, they are great to chew on / mess with according to my friend’s son.

 While writing this post, I noticed the new Chewable Pencil Case Set.
 This is definitely not suitable for my Sam, as he’s a heavy chewer so it wouldn’t last long.
 I will definitely be sending the link to my friend, though!